ph4s3r/cupid/README.md

 - **pathML-placenta-TissueDetection.ipynb**: reading wsi's and producing h5path files with pathml

+### saving tiles from h5 to png images

+- **pathML-TileSaver.py**: read h5s and write image files

 ### training

 - **PyTorch-Trainer**: training!
 - NOTE: in the trainer: global means and stds can be computed with (mean, std = helpers.ds_means_stds.mean_stds(full_ds)), need to re-run the trainer with manually entering the results into v2.compose.Normalize

+### fine-tuning / transfer learning (continue training from a checkpoint)

+- **PyTorch-FineTuner**: load checkpoint and session and continue training

 ### evaluation

-- **PyTorch-Evaluate**: set model type, saved weights, session name and test data to get accuracy, roc/auc graph, top false negative images and write data to tensorboard
+- **slide-infer.ipynb**: set model type, saved weights, session name and test data to get accuracy, roc/auc graph, top false negative images and write data to tensorboard

 ## auxilliary functions